rafal-szypulka/itm_exporter/README.md

 # ITM Exporter
-ITM Exporter is a Prometheus exporter for IBM Tivoli Monitoring v6 and IBM Application Performance Management v8 (on-prem.
+ITM Exporter is a Prometheus exporter for IBM Tivoli Monitoring v6.3, IBM Application Performance Management v8 (on-prem only) and IBM OMEGAMON.
-The exporter uses ITM REST API to collect metrics from IBM ITM/APM.
-Note that ITM REST API is [not oficially supported](https://developer.ibm.com/answers/questions/358915/is-itm-rest-api-officially-supported-customer-uses/).
+The exporter uses ITM REST API in order to collect metrics from IBM ITM/APM/OMEGAMON.
+Note that ITM REST API is [not officially supported](https://developer.ibm.com/answers/questions/358915/is-itm-rest-api-officially-supported-customer-uses/).

 ## How to use